Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Summary

 \section{Summary}

 In summary, we have analyzed the role of phonons as Higgs and Goldstone modes at the structural phase transitions in crystalline materials, especially focusing on the case of the hexagonal manganites.
 We showed that, in materials containing atoms of more than one mass, the static Higgs and Goldstone modes only map uniquely onto single phonon modes at $T_C$, where both the Higgs and Goldstone frequencies are zero.
 Below $T_C$, the different masses of the ions cause a softening of several phonon modes with the same symmetry as the static soft-mode distortion.
 Nevertheless, in both ErMnO$_3$ and InMnO$_3$, our Landau theory analysis identified one primary A1 phonon corresponding to the Higgs mode, and one main B1 phonon corresponding to the Goldstone-like mode.
 Using Raman spectroscopy, we showed that the lowest A1 modes in both ErMnO$_3$ and InMnO$_3$ indeed have a red shift in the frequency on warming.
-For InMnO$_3$, in which the temperature range measured is substantial with respect to the Curie temperature, the magnitude of the shift is similar to that predicted by the Landau theory, suggesting that the phase transition is well described within a standard displacive picture.
-A definitive comparison for ErMnO$_3$, which has a much higher $T_C$, will require Raman measurements to higher temperature.
-To motivate such measurements, we anticipate that ErMnO$_3$ might show intriguing deviations from the behavior that we calculated within Landau theory, since it will likely display similar strong order-disorder behavior to that recently identified in the related YMnO$_3$ \cite{skjaervoUnconventionalContinuousStructural2019}.
-In a order-disorder transition, the softening of the phonon branches is limited, as observed in inelastic neutron scattering measurements for YMnO$_3$ \cite{guptaSpinphononCouplingHightemperature2015,bansalMomentumresolvedObservationsPhonon2018,bouyanfifHightemperatureLatticedynamicsEvolution2015} and should be replaced by the emergence of a central peak (which has not yet been identified).
+For InMnO$_3$, in which the temperature range measured is substantial with respect to the Curie temperature, the magnitude of the shift is also substantial, and similar to that predicted by the Landau theory.
+Therefore we propose that the lowest A1 modes in InMnO$_3$ can be identified as the Higgs modes.
+The good match between our calculated temperature evolution using Landau and density functional theories, and our Raman measurements suggests that the phase transition in InMnO$_3$ is well described within a standard displacive picture.

+A definitive confirmation of the Higgs mode in ErMnO$_3$, which has a much higher $T_C$, will require Raman measurements to higher temperature.
+To motivate such measurements, we suggest in addition that ErMnO$_3$ might show intriguing deviations from the behavior that we calculated within Landau theory, since it will likely display similar strong order-disorder behavior to that recently identified in the related YMnO$_3$ \cite{skjaervoUnconventionalContinuousStructural2019}.
+In an order-disorder transition, the softening of the phonon branches is limited, as observed in inelastic neutron scattering measurements for YMnO$_3$ \cite{guptaSpinphononCouplingHightemperature2015,bansalMomentumresolvedObservationsPhonon2018,bouyanfifHightemperatureLatticedynamicsEvolution2015} and should be replaced by the emergence of a central peak, which has not yet been identified.